Citizens Against Recidivism relies on the help of volunteers each year. Volunteer opportunities range from …more

 J. Donald Lawrence – Chairperson

 Mr. Lawrence is proud of his work in the civil rights movement in New York City and across the nation.
-One of his proudest moments came when he and other Harlem Youth and adults were arrested after stopping traffic from entering Harlem from the Triboro Bridge,in order to have street lights placed at the corners of Public School PS 133 at 131 and 130th street at fifth avenue, where several children were struck down by speeding cars,two of them losing their life.
-This act of civil disobedience also resulted in an overpass being constructed at 128th street and Lexington Avenue,where children suffered the same fate as the children of PS 133.
-These actions resulting in Donald having his picture displayed on the front page of the major NYC tabloids.
+One of his proudest moments came when he and other Harlem Youth and adults were arrested after stopping traffic from entering Harlem from the Triborough Bridge, in order to have street lights placed at the corners of Public School PS 133 at 131 and 130th street at Fifth Avenue, where several children were struck down by speeding cars, two of them losing their life.
+This act of civil disobedience also resulted in an overpass being constructed at 128th street and Lexington Avenue, where children suffered the same fate as the children of PS 133.
+These actions also resulted in Donald having his picture displayed on the front page of the major NYC tabloids.

-Mr. Lawrence has a Master of Human Services Degree from Lincoln University in Pennsylvania,a Certificate in Health Care Management from Baruch College in New York City and received numerous awards for outstanding service to his community.
-He is a Certified Mediator and the President of Urban Alternatives, a company specializing in Conflict Resolution and Board of Directors Training,the President of Asante General Contractors and the Proud President of Citizens Against Recidivism.
+Mr. Lawrence has a Masters of Human Services Degree from Lincoln University in Pennsylvania, a Certificate in Health Care Management from Baruch College in New York City and received numerous awards for outstanding service to his community.
+He is a Certified Mediator and the President of Urban Alternatives, a company specializing in Conflict Resolution, the President of Asante General Contractors and the proud Chairperson of Citizens Against Recidivism.

 Mika’il DeVeaux – Executive Director/Founder